Siddhant-286/Prism-Insurance-Anayltics-Dashboard/README.md

 Risk Profile: The "Claim Amount by Age Group" line chart indicates that Adults are the highest risk group, claiming 8.8M, followed by Elders (6.4M).
 Young Adults claim significantly less (1.7M).

 - Customer Distribution: The Pie Chart shows an equal distribution of policyholders (10K each) across Adults, Elders, and Young Adults, yet the financial impact varies drastically by group.
-Customer Distribution: The Pie Chart shows an equal distribution of policyholders (10K each) across Adults, Elders, and Young Adults, yet the financial impact varies drastically by group.